Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Results For Density Profiles and Decay Lengths

-Locating the Fisher-Widom point is arguably more delicate as this depends on incorporating properly hard-core correlations alongside any residual effects arising from the (net) electrostatics.
+Locating the crossover for N decay is arguably more delicate as this depends on incorporating properly hard-core correlations alongside any residual effects arising from the (net) electrostatics.
 GMSA and HNC theories attempt this.
 It is straightforward to show that the location of the FW point, as a function of $d\kappa_D$, is not universal.
-Using the MSAc functional, we found the crossover at $x_{FW}^{MSAc}\approx 1.26$; see Fig.~\ref{Fig:xi_lit}(b).
-Using the (bulk) HNC, Ennis et.al\cite{Ennis} (their Fig.~6) found $x_{FW}^{Ennis}\approx 1.52$.
+Using the MSAc functional, we found crossover at $x_{FW}^{MSAc}\approx 1.26$; see Fig.~\ref{Fig:xi_lit}(b).
+Using the (bulk) HNC, Ennis et al.\cite{Ennis} (their Fig.~6) found crossover to oscillatory decay at $x_{FW}^{Ennis}\approx 1.52$.
 From Fig.~5(a) of Attard\cite{Attard} we can deduce a value of $x_{FW}^{Attard}\approx 1.46$.
-In the GMSA Carvalho and Evans found $x_{FW}^{GMSA}\approx 1.41$.
+In their pole analysis of the GMSA Carvalho and Evans found $x_{FW}^{GMSA}\approx 1.41$.
 Note, however, the GMSA predicts values of $\xi_N\kappa_D \ll 1/2$ for small values of $d\kappa_D$.
 This defect of the GMSA is elaborated upon in Appendix \ref{App:decay_onebody}.
-It was not possible to extract a reliable FW point from our MD simulation results.
+Our MD simulation results shown in Figs.~\ref{Fig:xi} and~\ref{Fig:xi_lit} indicate crossover at a value of $d\kappa_D$ similar to that obtained from MSAc.

 We remark that Attard, using HNC, and Carvalho and Evans, using GMSA, locate the point at which the N decay length becomes larger than the Z decay length; this occurs near $d\kappa_D\approx3.0$ in both theories.
 The significance of this crossover will become clear in the next subsection.